I’ll use anything to help my kids learn, so when I came across this American Girl Minecraft class, I knew I had to sign them up.

-The classes are self-paced, with a new one added at the beginning of each week.
-They will spend one month learning about each American Girl, moving ahead in chronological order.
+The classes are self-paced and tweens will spend one month learning about each American Girl, moving ahead in chronological order.

 This post contains affiliate links.